TheTaz25/rust-i18n/README.md

 - [x] Install diesel for the project, and create first migrations for the POC

-- [ ] Create Stored Procedures / Functions for inserting new subgroups
+- [x] Create Stored Procedures / Functions for inserting new subgroups
 Expectations:
-- Procedure checks, if for a given key, a translation is already existent.
+- ✅ Procedure checks, if for a given key, a translation is already existent.
 If true, raise an exception.
-- sub-groups can be any length of dot-delimited (`.`) string.
+- ✅ sub-groups can be any length of dot-delimited (`.`) string.
 If subgroups do not exist yet, new ones will be generated.

 - [ ] Create Stored Procedures / Functions for inserting a translation assigned to a subgroup
 Expectations: